jeremyandrews/netgrasp-rs/README.md

 ### Filters

 It is possible to hide devices using case-insensitive pattern matching on the custom name.
 For example, to hide all devices that you've identified with a custom name that includes the phrases "access point" or "switch" configure as follows:
-`cargo run --release -- --custom-hide-filter="access point,switch"`
+`cargo run --release -- --custom-hide-filters="access point,switch"`

+By default, Netgrasp assumes a decide is active for 150 minutes (2.5 hours) after it was last seen.
+It is possible to configure a custom active time in minutes using case-insensitive pattern matching on the custom name.
+For example:
+`cargo run --release -- --custom-active-filters="phone|45,switch|1440"`

 ## Development Notes